SilkRose/Pony/archive/blogs/census-consensus.md

 I put this chapter after the Rarity/Zephyr one because the characters were already all off doing separate things and it made sense (you can argue that this is why Fluttershy isn't at the spa with Rarity and her brother).
 In this chapter, Twilight and Fluttershy enjoy some gentle friendly bonding as they go over the census results about pets, and Twilight tries to prevent Fluttershy from going into a ponicidal rage.
 Even Fluttershy, it turns out, isn't immune to the pitfalls of poor survey design.

-By a stroke of good [AT LEAST CHANGE "POSSIBLY" TO "POSSIBLE"] fortune, Twilight and Fluttershy also happened to be the only characters present during Lyra's intro, so it made perfect sense for her chapter to come next.
+By a stroke of good fortune, Twilight and Fluttershy also happened to be the only characters present during Lyra's intro, so it made perfect sense for her chapter to come next.
 But how to join these two very tonally different scenes together?
 I needed to come up with something that could smoothly bridge the gap between this sweet scene of platonic love and Lyra's agitated raving.
 A segue so subtle, so silken, that readers wouldn't even perceive the transition.

 Anyway, Lyra comes in ranting about humans, and she wants to use the census to find ponies she can trust.
 It's time for The H-Files.